 - Cysts are hollow cavities that are encapsulated by a shell-like structure and are unlikely to resolve without serious intervention.
 Cysts usually slowly enlarge over time, stretching the walls so thin that it is extremely vulnerable to rupturing.
 When a cyst ruptures, it causes a deep and widespread inflammation, resulting in the destruction of underlying tissue and will invariably leave a scar.

 It used to be believed that acne was solely a bacterial issue, to be treated by a doctor.
 While antibiotics do help, there are other options that have offered just as much, or more relief from the stigma of acne.

-We offer light therapy treatments to help alleviate and interrupt the acne process, as well as Microdermabrasion with infusions, specialty acne facials and industry leading products to combat inflammation and irritation.
+We offer Light Therapy treatments to help alleviate and interrupt the acne process, as well as Microdermabrasion with infusions, Holistic Acne Treatments, Medi-Infusions, Ultrasound Infusions, OxyGeneo Treatments and industry leading products to combat inflammation and irritation.

 When you arrive we will do a assessment to determine which option is best for you